ptrmchlk/ptrmchlk.github.io/about.md

 - **BSc - Biology - University of Warsaw, Poland** 2018

 Outside science, I regularly make coffee, irregularly practice meditation, annoy myself by badly playing flutes and bagpipes, and occasionally lift weights.
-I also read on Middle Age witchcraft, free will, gnosticism, psychology, and other fairly random topics.
+I also read on Middle Age witchcraft, free will, gnosticism, psychology, and other random topics.